prefect.utilities.collections

 def visit_nested(expr):

-# Utility for a recursive call, preserving options.
+# Utility for a recursive call, preserving options and updating the depth.

 )